fbutton to travel menu

 (SCROLL DOWN TO SEE ALL PHOTOS)

 June 26, 2017.
 It started with a weekend "car trip to no-where" when Paddy and I saw this GROVERS MILL building.
 We were immediately reminded of the Orsen Wells "War of the Worlds" Halloween radio program where Martians were to have landed.
 While we were too young to hear the program live in 1938, we remembered hearing a replay.
 We drove all around the area to see if we could find a sign or plaque to document the event, but had no luck.
+We returned home and checked the internet and finally found what we were looking for.

 While most people under 60 years old never heard of "The War of the Worlds" Mercury Theater radio program, the show received international publicity because it impacted millions of people.
 We returned home and Googled "Grovers Mill" and found that there was indeed a monument documenting the event.
 Next day we drove to the Van Nest Park at 218 Cranbury Road in West Windsor Township NJ.